 Using the GitLab Self-Managed integration: Pull requests

-Tracker will automatically attach a pull request to a story or epic if the name of the branch that is being merged starts with that story or epic’s ID, as described in Attaching Branches to a Story Automatically above.
+Tracker will automatically attach a pull request to a story if the name of the branch that is being merged starts with that story’s ID, as described in Attaching Branches to a Story Automatically above.
 The PR icon’s color will match its status in GitHub:

 = Opened = Closed = Merged

 Using the GitLab Self-Managed integration: Commits

 If your project has a GitLab Self-Managed integration and webhook setup, you can also attach commits to a story’s activity/comment stream by using a commit message tagged with the story id.
 The syntax for your commit message is pretty simple.
 Add the Tracker story id with a preceding hash symbol within square brackets at the end of your commit message.
 Optionally, you can include a state change for the Tracker story within the brackets.
 Currently, there are two state changes supported: Finished and Delivered.
 For example, including “Finishes” or “Fixes” in your commit message will change the specified story to the Finished state, while “Delivers” will change the specified story to Delivered state.